 10) top the green lentils stew with some sour cream on the plate (optional)

-Generally, cooking green lentils is very easy.
-This recipe is no exception and, therefore, is also recommended for beginners.
+In general, cooking green lentils is very easy.
+This recipe is no exception and is therefore also recommended for novice home chefs.

-In Europe, green lentils are served mostly in the cold season, when people need more nutritious foods.
-Cooking green lentils is a natural option across Europe and North America because lentils enable making cheap and very nutritious foods throughout the fall and winter.
+In Europe, green lentils are served especially in the cold season, when people need more nutritious food.
+Cooking green lentils is a natural option in Europe and North America, as lentils allow you to make cheap and very nutritious foods throughout the fall and winter.

-Flavors from this lentil recipe are a mix of French and Hungarian spices and tastes.
-Green lentils are not so popular as dried beans in Hungary, still, there are available food recipes featuring lentils, very similar to the one shared on this webpage.
+The flavors in this lentil recipe are a mix of French and Hungarian spices and flavors.
+Green lentils are not as popular as dried beans in Hungary, however, there are recipes available with lentils, very similar to the one distributed on this website.

-As I mentioned above, the use of sour cream is completely optional, but I recommend topping the food with sour cream because it makes the dish creamier and more delicious!
+As mentioned above, the use of cream is completely optional, but I recommend topping the food with heavy cream because it makes the food creamier and more delicious!

 Enjoy cooking green lentils!